oasys-esrf-kit/oasys_hercules/README.md

 ## Workspaces

 There are three workspaces for the course.
-You can download the full github repo, or (simpler) from Oasys use the option "Load Remote" and enter the URL of the workspaces:
+You can download this github repo, or (easier) from Oasys use the option "Load Remote" and enter the URL of the workspaces:

 - https://tinyurl.com/hnfdrhat
 or